Qytera-Gmbh/Qytera-Gmbh.github.io/projects/cypress-xray-plugin/docs/section/setup/installation.md

 The highlighted lines are the ones addressing Xray support.

-??? info "Lines 10-21"
+??? info "Lines 10-22"
     Here you should configure the Xray plugin the way you want it to work with your Xray instance.
     Read [this](../configuration/introduction.md) for more information.

-??? info "Line 23"
-    This line enables the upload of test results to your Xray instance when Cypress is done running your tests.

 ??? info "Line 25"
-    This line enables upstream and downstream synchronization of your feature files with your Xray instance.
+    This line enables upstream synchronization of your feature files with your Xray instance.
     See [here](../guides/featureFileSynchronization.md) for more information.